lionfire/LionFire.Stride.Ultralight/README.md

 Partially working:
  - colors in Ultralight are a little bit off.
 I'm not sure how perfect of a match to expect.
  - Keyboard input: character keys only.
-(Not available in this repo yet.
-If interested, ask me.)
+I don't know how use Ultralight API to do other keys (I tried but it crashes.)

 TODO:
  - Pass through clicks on transparent areas of the browser window to the 3D world